 - Wash mushrooms, then soak them for 1 hour in hot vegetable broth or hot water

 - Drain porcinis and add the water to the broth.

 - Cut porcinis in very fine pieces.

-- Melt ghee and saute onion/charlotte and porcinis until transparent, then add white wine and then the broth; add potatoes.
+- Melt ghee, saute onion and porcinis until transparent, add white wine and then the broth; add potatoes.

-- Let it simmer for about 20-25 minutes, then puree the soup.
-Let it cool off a bit.
+- Puree the soup.
+Let cool off a bit.

-- Sprinkle with chopped parsley and serve it with fresh bread.
+- Sprinkle with chopped parsley and serve with fresh bread.